Key Takeaways

 Abuse of any kind can take a toll on your mental health and overall well-being.
 But often, narcissistic abuse can be subtle and hard to detect.
 This can make it difficult to know when to ask for help.
 But if someone is hurting you repeatedly and you’re feeling powerless to stop the behavior, you deserve support.

 And thanks to Rula, you can connect with a compassionate therapist who can help you navigate the impact of trauma and abuse from the comfort of home.
 With our therapist-matching program, you can find a provider who takes your insurance, and you don’t have to wait weeks or months for an appointment.
-In just a few minutes, you can sift through your options, select the right therapist for you, and make your first appointment as early as this week.
+In just a few minutes, you can sift through your options, select the right therapist for you, and make your first appointment as soon as tomorrow.

 However, if you’re facing immediate safety concerns, contact the National Domestic Abuse Hotline Website, or call 800-799-SAFE (7233) for confidential assistance.